mozilla/missioncontrol-v2/mc2/data/README.md

 )
 ```

 It requires the filepath of the bigquery credentials to be passed as `creds_loc`.
-If no argument is passed, the program will try to use the `BQCREDS` environment variable.
+If no argument is passed, the program will try to use the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 While debugging, it could be useful to pass